danielyaba/gke-private-tunneller/README.md

 This is when tinyproxy comes to the rescue

 ### Pre-Requisuites
-Ensure those tools are installed in your local machine:
+Ensure those tools are installed on your local machine:
 * kubectl
 * gcloud